grassrootseconomics/docs.grassecon.org/docs/legal/scu.md

 ## Platform:

-The Platform of the Sarafu Clearing Union (herein called Sarafu Network) will utilize the Founding Member as the Platform Service Provider and provide the following services:
+The Platform of the Sarafu Clearing Union (herein called Sarafu Network) will utilize the Founding Member as the Platform Service Provider:

 1. Ledger Services:
     1. The Founding Member will deploy their own and other Member Instruments and register them on the following Ledger with **Chain Specifications (CHAIN_SPEC):**